atmc9/myAngular4/README.md

            1. If we provide a service at appModule it is available to all components , directives, to our services.
            2. If we provide a service at appComponent it is available to all components, not services.
-           3. If we provide a service at anyother component in middle will be available to just its child components
+           3. If we provide a service at anyother component in middle will be available to just its child components.
+ * If my service needs some other service as a dependency, we need to add a decoration of @Injectable saying that our service need someother service to be injectable.
 ### Routing ###

 ### Observables ###